JRainey80/dotfiles/README.md

-A super useful dotfiles script that is useful when setting up a new machine.
-My prompt configuration is portable with this and it's been very handy.
+A super useful dotfiles script that sets up a new machine with my custom prompt configuration by creating the necessary simlinks.
+It's been very handy.